mbartelsm/conlang-link-list/README.md

 - **[APiCS](https://apics-online.info/)**.
 "Expert-based information on 130 grammatical and lexical features of 76 pidgin and creole languages from around the world."
 - **[LDH](https://ldh.clld.org/)**.
 Link compendium of descriptive material about the world’s languages.

+## Guides and tutorials

+- **[How to Make a Language](https://www.youtube.com/watch?v=FHK1gO2Mh68&list=PL6xPxnYMQpqsooCDYtQQSiD2O3YO0b2nN)**.
+YouTube series by Biblaridion on how to make a language from scratch.
+Comprehensive and easy to digest.

 ## Misc resources

 - **[Graded Sentences for Analysis](http://www.potterpcs.net/gsfa/)**.
 List of sentences to aid the conlanger in defining and describing their grammar, syntax and lexicon.